m-ashry-eg/SAA-C03/doc/README.md

         high-throughput performance.

       - Throughput Optimized volumes are suitable for data warehouses, log processing, and other workloads that require high-volume, sequential read and write operations.

+       - A Throughput Optimized volume cannot be a boot volume.

   -  **Cold (HDD)**

       - Cold HDD volumes, also known as sc1, are designed for less frequently accessed workloads with large, sequential read and write.
 They offer the lowest storage cost but with the trade-off of lower performance compared to other volume types.

-      - Cold (HDD) storage is typically the lowest-cost option among Amazon Web Services (AWS) EBS volume types.
+      - Cold Volumes is typically the lowest-cost option among Amazon Web Services (AWS) EBS volume types.

       - Cold volumes are suitable for scenarios where cost-effectiveness is a priority, and occasional access to the data is sufficient, such as infrequently accessed archives or backup storage.

+       - A Cold volume cannot be a boot volume.

 #### EBS Snapshots